cyclejs-community/component-combinators/README.md

 separate concerns : component parameterization and interfacing with external systems.
 A bunch of constants were lifted into streams in miscelleanous places to serve as parameters for generic components, and that led to more stream arithmetic, noise, and in some occurences bugs
-- **modifying, fixing and extending that code proved to be a gamble**, with any debugging sessions counted in hours.
+- **modifying, fixing and extending that code proved to be a gamble**, with any bug fixing or debugging sessions counted in hours.
 To be fair, the complete absence of documentation (and tests) explained a lot of that).
 The absence of unit tests itself could be explained itself by, well, the **pain** that it is to write them with streams in the middle, which led to resorting to sometimes brittle, often slow, selenium-based end-to-end tests.